Rupert Street pocket park

 City of Subiaco Policy Manual (2024).

 Due to the size of the site, and proximity to a busy road and residential dwellings, a dog park was not considered suitable for this space.
-Dogs will however be welcomed on lead and the concept includes a dog accessible drinking fountain.
+However, dogs will be welcomed on lead.
+The park will also include a dog-accessible drinking fountain.
 Visit

-See Subiaco for other dog friendly locations throughout Subi.
+See Subiaco for other dog friendly locations throughout Subiaco.

 - Community consultation was undertaken from 11 November to 8 December 2024.